Advanced Dentistry & Aesthetics

 What Is PRF?

-The number of platelets is far higher in PRF than PRP.
-In PRP, the platelet count is approximately two to fives times higher than in typical blood.
+The number of platelets is far higher in PRF than in PRP.
+In PRP, the platelet count is approximately two to five times higher than in typical blood.
 PRF has a platelet concentration that is 10 times higher than normal blood.

 Platelet-Rich Plasma (PRP):

 PRP is spun at a high speed, causing many of the cells we wish to collect to be damaged and mixed with the other layers.

 Blood that is collected in PRP requires an anticoagulant additive called acid citrate dextrose to keep blood from clotting too quickly.
 An anticoagulant is not needed for PRF.

 Platelet-Rich Fibrin (PRF):